Admission to Major

-Conversions of incompletes to withdrawals will be treated as hardship withdrawals, i.e., they may be effected only upon petition to the Dean of Academic Services.
+Conversions of incompletes to withdrawals must be petitioned as if they were hardship withdrawals, i.e., they may be effected only upon petition to the Registrar.
 Withdrawals will not be included in calculating grade point averages.

 Students who have been called into military service of the United States due to a national emergency will be eligible for withdrawal from the University or the granting of credit.
 The policy does not apply to regular National Guard or Reserve duty or to annual active-duty requirements.

 * Students who must withdraw from the University during the first third of the quarter will be granted Withdrawal (W).

 * Students who must withdraw from the University during the second third of the quarter may request either a Withdrawal (W) or an Incomplete (I) in each course with no specified deadline for completion.